katerinanavab/javadocs/docs/unit02/notes201.md

 ## Objects are Instances of Classes

 Java is an **object-oriented programming** language.
 That means that one of the primary ways of organizing our programs is in terms of **objects**.

+{:.important}
-Objects are a kind of value that combines data and the code that operates on that data into a single unit.
-Objects are defined in Java by writing **classes** which provide a blueprint for creating objects of a certain kind, describing the data and code that all **instances** of that class have.
+**Objects** are a kind of value that combines data, and code that operates on that data, into a single _unit_.
+Objects are defined in Java by writing **classes** which provide a _blueprint_ for creating objects of a certain kind, describing the data and code that all **instances** of that class have.

-Sometimes classes and objects are used to model things in the real world, such as if we made a ``Student`` class to represent students in a school.
-Other times classes are just ways of organizing different parts of our programs that may not correspond to anything in the world outside the computer.
+Sometimes classes and objects are used to _model things in the real world_, such as if we made a ``Student`` class to represent students in a school.
+Other times classes are just ways of _organizing different parts of our programs_ that may not correspond to anything in the world outside the computer.

+{:.highlight}
 But in Java all programs are built out of classes.
-This is why, as you saw in Unit 1, every Java programs starts with ``public class``: the first thing we have to do when we write a Java program is define at least one class.
+This is why, as you saw in Unit 1, every Java program starts with ``public class``: the first thing we have to do when we write a Java program is **define at least one class**.

 ### What are Objects and Classes?

 **Objects** are values created by **constructing** an **instance** of a **class**.
-We used ``String`` objects in Unit 1 and variables declared of type ``String`` such as ``String name;``.
-In this unit we'll work with a new class, ``Turtle`` which creates  animated turtles.
-Later on, in Unit 5, you'll learn to write your own classes.
+This unit focuses on _using classes_, written by other coders, to create and interact with objects of a certain type.
+Later on, in Unit 5, you'll learn to _write your own_ classes.

 When you think about making objects from a class, you can think of a class like a blueprint or a cookie cutter.
 It is used to create the cookies (objects) and can